Toward robust early-warning models: A horse race, ensembles and model uncertainty: The European crisis as a playground

 \paragraph{Recursive race}

 To further test the performance of all individual methods, we conduct a recursive horse race among the approaches.
-As outlined in Section \ref{sub:Set-up-of-the-horse-race}, we estimate new models with the available information in each quarter to identify vulnerabilities in the same quarter, starting from 2005Q2.
+As outlined in Section \ref{sub:Set-up-of-the-horse-race}, we estimate new models with the available information in each quarter to identify vulnerabilities in the same quarter, starting from 2005Q2 (2006Q2 for QDA).
 Besides for a few exceptions, the results in Table \ref{tab:Recursive comparison} are in line with those in the cross-validated horse race in Table \ref{tab:A-horse-race-}.
 For instance, the top six methods are the same with only minor differences in ranks, and classification trees perform poorly in the recursive exercise and logit in the cross-validated exercise.
-Generally, machine learning based approaches again outperform more conventional techniques from the early-warning literature. \footnote{As any ex post assessment, it is crucial to acknowledge that also this exercise is performed in a quasi real time manner with the following caveats.
-Given how data providers report data, it is not possible to account for data revisions, and potential changes may hence have occurred after the first release.
-Moreover, as pre-crisis periods are used for the assigned quarter, we do not fully account for the availability of the dependent variable in real time.
-With a forecast horizon of three years, you will know with certainty only after three years whether or not the current quarter is a pre-crisis period to a crisis event.
-We have experimented with the use of pre-crisis quarters with a lag, but it had no impact on the ranking of methods and only minor negative impact on the levels of performance measures.
-In addition, we opted for assigning events to the reference quarters as it would require a much later starting date of the recursion due to the short time series and dropping additional quarters would distort the real relationship between indicators and pre-crisis events.
-The latter argument implies that model selection with dropped quarters would be biased. }
+Generally, machine learning based approaches again outperform more conventional techniques from the early-warning literature.